 Homelessness: It’s very common to find members of the homeless community sleeping in City Market, as well as adjacent Franklin and Ellis Squares.
 Franklin Square is a gathering spot during the daytime, too.
 Expect to be asked for a handout when you’re staying in the City Market area.

 Safety: I always like to caution first-time visitors that City Market is family-friendly during the day, but the vibe changes as the night wears on.
 When the bars close down for the night, sometimes fighting ensues — as well as the occasional shooting.
-[Shootings became more frequent in City Market in 2022.]
+[Shootings increased in City Market in 2022, and there was a mass shooting in May of 2024 where 11 people were injured.]
+I admit I’m not a fan of the area and wouldn’t personally stay there myself.
 The Broughton Street area is generally safer than City Market.

 Related Reading: City Market Savannah: What to See and What to Skip!